-I have been really inspired by Zero Waste bloggers in 2016, Lauren Singer (New Yorker) to Erin Rhoads (Victorian) and spent much of the year changing my lifestyle to be even more sustainable – focusing on the behaviours outside of my already low-carbon vegan “diet”.
+I have always been pretty conscious of environmental issues.
+Once I became vegan in 2013 it was a slippery slope into zero waste living.
+I was really inspired by Zero Waste bloggers in 2016, Lauren Singer (New Yorker) to Erin Rhoads (Victorian) and spent much of the year changing my lifestyle to be even more sustainable – focusing on the behaviours outside of my already low-carbon vegan “diet”.

 I started growing vegetables in containers in January and then purchased a compost bin, then later a worm farm.
 I found a free compost bin on the side of the road and took it to my workplace.
 I bought wax wraps to avoid cling wrap, but wasn’t really a fan.
 I sewed produce bags out of dishcloths to fill with loose produce or snacks available in bulk.
 I bought glass containers to avoid BPA leeching and upgraded my four year old plastic Keep Cups to a new glass and cork one.
 I started shopping regularly at the local farmers market, then later at the local bulk foods when I started salvaging produce donated to my not-for-profit workplace (greens aren’t popular in my client cohort).
 I experimented with various toothpaste recipes – and failed miserably.
 I found chocolate that has a compostable wrapper (important).
 I did a workshop to learn how to ferment my own food so I didn’t have to purchase products with incredible probiotic properties.
 I bought a bamboo straw.
 I recently started making my own make-up and have pledged to not buy any new clothes, only those from an op-shops.
 I learnt about the dirty dozen and the clean fifteen in produce and have pledged to grow my own organic vegetables who have membership in the dirty dozen (or purchase them from my local organic produce store).
 I have started storing food differently, including placing plate’s upside-down on bowls or plates of food in the fridge instead of wrapping with plastic wrap, on putting in containers.
 Yesterday I bought a second hand bright magenta table cloth of which I will sow dishcloths and makeup remover pads.
 Tomorrow I’m going to gift the things I have that will generate waste, weird things, like cotton bud ear cleaners with plastic and replace them with bamboo ones that could be composted.
 I’m going to be putting a green bag of containers in my car so that when I’m purchasing take-away or getting things doggy bagged, I can re-use my own containers.
 And one of the only things I purchase from the supermarket now is vegemite and alternative meat and cheese products – all of which I have recipes to make my own at home now which I will be making time to do (which in turn will also be more fresh and healthy!)
 I’m going to use up the remaining tea bags I have (compost them) then buy loose leaf tea in bulk and store in a glass jar.